-2-Deoxyglucose selectively inhibits Fc and complement receptor-mediated phagocytosis in mouse peritoneal macrophages II.
-Dissociation of the inhibitory effects of 2-deoxyglucose on phagocytosis and ATP generation.
+2-Deoxyglucose selectively inhibits Fc and complement receptor-mediated phagocytosis in mouse peritoneal macrophages.
+I. Description of the inhibitory effect.

 - Views Icon Views

 J Michl, D J Ohlbaum, S C Silverstein; 2-Deoxyglucose selectively inhibits Fc and complement receptor-mediated phagocytosis in mouse peritoneal macrophages.
 I. Description of the inhibitory effect..
 J Exp Med 1 December 1976; 144 (6): 1465–1483. doi: https://doi.org/10.1084/jem.144.6.1465

 Download citation file: